Denver Science Fiction & Fantasy Book Club

 Novels

-Robert Charles Wilson's debut novel, A Hidden Place (1986) is emotional tale set during the great depression in the American Midwest featuring an alternate faery world.
+-- A Hidden Place (1986), his first novel, set during the great depression with an alternate faery world

-Gypsies (1989) is an alternate worlds adventure with parallel existences.
+-- Gypsies (1989), alternate worlds adventure with parallel existences

-The Divide (1990) is about a genetically enhanced man with a split personality.
+-- The Divide (1990), genetically enhanced man with a split personality

-The Harvest (1992) is about the humans who turn down aliens' offer of immortality.
+-- The Harvest (1992), about the humans who turn down aliens' offer of immortality.

-Mysterium (1994) is dystopian nightmare, a clash of cultures, when part of Michigan is transported to an alternate America.
+-- Mysterium (1994), is dystopian nightmare when part of Michigan is transported to an alternate America

-Bios (1999) is a far-future hard SF book about exploring a dangerous planet.
+-- Bios (1999), far-future hard SF book about exploring a dangerous planet

-The Chronoliths (2001), a Hugo Award nominee, is about the impact of mysterious monoliths suddenly appearing from the future.
+-- The Chronoliths (2001), mysterious monoliths suddenly appear from the future

-In Blind Lake (2003) quantum computers allow us to observe life on a distant planet.
+-- Blind Lake (2003), quantum computers allow us to observe life on a distant planet

 Story Collections